fabrizio-tedeschi/Web-development-course/exercises/module-03/E04-data-structures/string/README.md

 # Exercises 03.4 - String

->[!NOTE]
->To start a js file on your terminal you need to install nodeJS and execute the following command `node filename.js`

 ### A) getRepeatedChars

 Write a function `getRepeatedChars()` that takes two strings `s1` and `s2`.
 The function returns a new string `out` that